-The biggest surprised about life in Denmark was in my son’s kindergarten.
-In Denmark the children don’t always get food when they’re in kindergarten, but have to bring it from home.
-In Croatia you don’t have to do that.
-But I knew that before we moved here, since we visited the kindergarten before we moved here.
-Next to that I was surprised about the different kind of groceries you can get in Denmark, compared to Croatia.
+The biggest surprise about life in Denmark was in my son’s kindergarten.
+In Denmark, the children don’t always get food when they’re in kindergarten but have to bring it from home.
+In Croatia, you don’t have to do that.
+But I knew that before we moved here since we visited the kindergarten before we moved here.
+Next to that, I was surprised about the different kind of groceries you can get in Denmark, compared to Croatia.

-I feel like I have got a better life after I moved to Denmark, because I haven’t been stressed at work.
+I feel like I have got a better life after I moved to Denmark because I haven’t been stressed at work.
 That’s a highly valued thing here in the North – to have a good balance in your daily life.
-In Denmark I have much more time to spend on my private life than I had in Croatia.
+In Denmark, I have much more time to spend in my private life than I had in Croatia.
 I rarely have to work extra hours since my work life is so well organized.
 That way I got more time to spend with my husband and my son and on my own daily life.
 Economically it is also easier now.